 Towering Above the Competition

-Drawing 2700 watts, Tower Steam Generator Iron is no joke.
+Drawing 2700 watts, the Tower Steam Generator Iron is no joke.
 Its three-bar pressure and 100 grams per minute steam output let the model tower above its competition, easily and efficiently smoothing out creases.

 The non-stick ceramic soleplate is as durable as they come.
 The soleplate has no issues gliding over various fabrics for that silky-smooth finish, removing the toughest creases.